sodazone/dirty-simon/README.md

 Functionality:

-- Loads the Kusama WASM runtime and genesis state
+- Loads the Kusama Wasm runtime and genesis state
 - Executes a test block using `Core_execute_block`

 To install dependencies: